This article will show you how to create a profitable NHL betting system.

 Once your bankroll starts to grow, your bet sizes need to scale up with it.
-Here’s an example.

 Assume that you deposit $10,000 into your betting account.

 This is still 1% of your bankroll but allows you to make bigger bets, meaning bigger profits, but still managed correctly.

 Again, this is still only 1% of your bankroll but notice how after only two months, you are able to stake $20 more per bet than when you first started.

 This is why bankroll management and progressively increasing bet sizes is so important.

 You need to understand the relationship between the chance of a team winning and the betting odds available.

 If the odds are way higher than they should be, there is great value in that bet.

 For example, the Dallas Stars were recently available at around +160 against the high-flying Preds:

 There is also the scenario when the underdog upsets the odds and beats the strong favorite.

 Here are the historical odds from Oddsportal:

 Making value bets, no matter how uncomfortable you may feel about betting on improbabilities, is the key to long-term success in sports betting.

 More data is recorded in sports matches than ever before which leads to more accurate and reliable betting systems.

 Remember, while data is great for sports bettors, sportsbooks also have access to the same information.

 The reason why most NHL bettors lose in the long run is that cannot use this information correctly.

 Collect as much data as possible, store it in a spreadsheet and analyse any trends you find to create unique theories.